 Javed Iqbal’s confession

-In December 1999, Javed Iqbal decided to confess and sent letters to the police and a local newspaper.
-He confessed to the rape and murder of 100 runaway boys, all aged between 6 and 16 years.
+In December 1999, Javed Iqbal made the decision to confess, sending letters detailing his crimes to the police and a local newspaper.
+He confessed tothe rape and murder of 100 runaway boys, all aged between 6 and 16 years.
 In the letter, he detailed records of everything he had done; he claimed to have strangled and dismembered his victims and then disposed of their bodies using vats of hydrochloric acid and dumped any remains in a local river.

 He also confessed that he had planned to drown himself in the Ravi River but was unable to do so.
 This led to the biggest manhunt in Pakistan.
 Police found Iqbal’s house and once inside they found bloodstains on the walls and floor.
 They also found the chain that Iqbal used to strangle children and children’s photographs in plastic bags, neatly labeled with handwritten pamphlets.
 Iqbal also left two vats of acid with partially dissolved human remains in an open place for the police to find, with a note claiming that the bodies had been deliberately left in the house so that the authorities could find them.